By Lisa Ackerman and Linda Betzold

 - Appropriate procedures will be scheduled

-- Phone consultation afterwards to review biopsy results and map out detailed plan of treatment
+- Phone consultation afterwards to review biopsy results and map out a detailed treatment plan.

-Since most families will need to travel a significant distance to see Dr. Krigsman or Dr. Buie, most of the preliminary work can be done by phone, fax, e-mailing photos, etc. A physical exam can take place when family travels to do the endoscopic procedures.
+Since most families travel a significant distance to see Dr. Krigsman or Dr. Buie, most of the preliminary work can be done by phone, fax, or email.
+A physical exam can take place when the family travels for the endoscopic procedures.

-Typically a family flies into New York, Austin or Boston on a weekend.
-The initial consult takes places on Monday with the procedures and biopsies on Tuesday.
+Typically a family flies into New York, Austin, or Boston on a weekend.
+The initial consult takes place on Monday with the procedures and biopsies on Tuesday.
 The child will stop eating food and take in only clear liquids starting Sunday night.
-A bowel prep to clean out the GI tract will be done on Monday night.
-Families can usually leave the Wednesday morning, after receiving doctor’s approval.
+A bowel prep to clean out the GI tract is done on Monday night.
+Families can usually leave on Wednesday morning, after receiving doctor’s approval.